Don’t Let Homeschooling Destroy Your Marriage!

 In this session, I share the testimony of my family and our journey from my life as a senior executive with a New York investment bank who was losing the hearts of his wife and children, to a repentant Christian father who transitioned to homeschooling and mentoring.
 I share how I struggled with homeschooling at first, when I began to teach, and how I took my children on business meetings and encouraged their own entrepreneurism.

-Business Basics: How to Start a Successful Business
+Business Basics: How to Build a Successful Business

 Marketing, managing, planning, goal setting, executing your plan, networking, selecting the best business for you (internet-based or physical location)…all of this and much more is covered in this interesting, informative session.

 According to the National Parent Teacher Association, over 10 million children have undiagnosed vision problems that interfere with their schoolwork.
 Vision is more than 20/20 eyesight.
 The eyes must effortlessly focus, track, and work together as a coordinated team to perform many visual tasks, as well as understand and remember what is read.
 Dr. Westcott will demonstrate how vision problems impact the learning process and how to easily detect them.